Close Menu

 Image: Hometalk

 You can create wall decoration pieces for Christmas using only ice cream sticks and glue.
 Wondering how?
 Have a look at these beautiful snowflake wall decor by Unsophisticook.
-Anybody can make them within no time using popsicles and drape walls in the Christmas spirit.
+Anybody can make them in no time using popsicles and draped walls in the Christmas spirit.

 Popsicle stick snowflakes wall decor